refinedev/refine/documentation/blog/2024-06-10-next-typescript.md

 hide_table_of_contents: false
 ---

-**_This article was last updated on Jun 10, 2024 to add new section for ts.config and add some tips on Next.js Typescript_**
+**_This article was last updated on Jun 10, 2024 to add new section for tsconfig.json and add some tips on usage with Next.js_**

 ## Introduction